TheInfamousToTo/plex-suggester/README.md

 # Plex Movie Suggester

-**Version 1.3**
+**Version 1.3.2**

 A simple Flask app that connects to your Plex server and suggests a random unwatched movie, TV show, anime, or other video from your Plex library.
-It displays posters, cast info (with robust fallback images), and trailer links, with a sleek Plex-themed UI and a dropdown to select your library.
+It displays posters (proxied through the app for public access), cast info (with robust fallback images), and trailer links, with a sleek Plex-themed UI and a dropdown to select your library.

+---

+## 🚀 What's New in v1.3.2

+- **Plex Poster Proxy:**
+  Poster images are now always visible, even when the app is hosted behind a Cloudflare Tunnel or reverse proxy.
+Posters are fetched from your Plex server by the Flask backend and served to the frontend, so they are accessible from anywhere.
+- **Version bump:**
+  Updated version to 1.3.2

 ---